Which Programming Languages are Best for an eCommerce Site?

 So if you do decide to take the programming reigns yourself, consider the following languages that can help you do so.

 PHP, or hypertext preprocessor, is one of the simplest server-side programming languages in existence.
+It’s fairly easy to learn php 5 online to get started.
 Plus, it was designed specifically for web development.

 WordPress is largely built with PHP, so you could definitely use it to create a blog, website, or eCommerce store.